-Maintenance treatments are estimated to occur approximately every 3-5 years but may occur as needed over the lifetime of the CalVTP.
+Maintenance treatments are estimated to occur approximately every 5-10 years, but may occur as needed over the lifetime of the CalVTP in compliance to Item #6b "Use of the PSA for Maintenance Treatments" in this PSA.
 Following initial treatment, site conditions are expected to resemble a park-like setting with a clear, open understory that would promote a healthier, more vigorous forest.
 Open understories will create a mosaic of fuel continuity that would support wildlife habitats and the regeneration of native species.
 Maintenance intervals will be dependent on the re-establishment rate of the understory species and would be triggered by dense, continuous understory and ladder fuels.
-Maintenance treatments would be conducted through the implementation of mechanical treatments and may include herbicide application to remove hazard trees, understory vegetation and ladder fuels, and reduce the re-establishment of invasive species.
+Maintenance treatments would be conducted through the implementation of mechanical and manual treatments to treat hazard trees, understory vegetation and ladder fuels, and reduce the re-establishment of invasive species.